Skip to content

 level-limits Level Quota Limits

-Defines the resource quota limits corresponding to each user level, with the key being the level number.
+Defines the resource quota upper limits corresponding to each user level, with keys being level numbers.

-• max-instances: Maximum number of instances that users of this level can create
+• max-instances: Maximum number of instances that can be created by users of this level

 • max-resources: Maximum resource limits for a single instance